ahadcse/elevators/readme.md

 ## Unit Test:
 `ElevatorControllerImplTest.java` Unit tests written for ElevatorControllerImpl class

 As ElevatorImpl is not public so it cannot be instantiate outside of the package.
 We can make that public and write test case but it will be a design violation if no one but ElevatorController can instantiate it.

+## Future improvement:

+The algorithm picks a random elevator from the pool to serve.
+The algorithm can be improved so that it can find the best elevator to serve the request.